Highsnobiety

 Double Tap to Zoom

-Paulin, Paulin, Paulin is releasing its first re-editions using designs that originally made it to production.
+To kick off this new chapter, Paulin, Paulin, Paulin is releasing several re-editions born of designs that originally made it to production.

-“We now feel confident enough to open up a little more, and to allow some of these pieces to live outside of our own direct editions,” says Benjamin Paulin who founded the company alongside his wife, Alice Lemoine, and Pierre’s wife and business partner, Maïa Wodzislawska-Paulin.
-“For us, it’s about opening the doors a little further and meeting people where they are.”
+"We now feel confident enough to release this collection, which can be sold directly on our website and through selected retailers unlike the industrial utopias, which are only sold directly by us,” Benjamin Paulin tells Highsnobiety.
+Benjamin founded Paulin, Paulin, Paulin alongside wife Alice Lemoine and Pierre Paulin’s wife and business partner, Maïa Wodzislawska-Paulin.
+“For us, it’s about opening the doors a little further and meeting people where they are,” he adds.

-A trio of Pierre Paulin designs is releasing in this initial drop.
-There’s the Tongue Chair (1967), a floor-level wave-shaped seat that’s in the permanent collection of the Museum of Modern Art.
+A trio of cutely named Pierre Paulin furnishings will launch as part of this initial release, including the Tongue Chair (1967), a floor-level wave-shaped seat that’s in the permanent collection of the Museum of Modern Art.
 “It’s one of my father’s most important works, the culmination of his research into tubular structures, molded foam, and stretch fabrics,” says Benjamin.

-Unlike the rest of Paulin, Paulin, Paulin’s items, this trio of re-editions won’t arrive in highly limited quantities.
-They were originally designed to be mass-produced, and mass-produced they shall be.
+Unlike the rest of Paulin, Paulin, Paulin’s items, this trio of re-editions won’t arrive in quite-so limited quantities.
+They were originally designed to be widely distributed, and so they shall be, to some extent.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-The Dune Sofa has proven especially popular, a modular low-hung seating system that forms bulging peaks reminiscent of mountainous landscapes.
-The undulating sofa has gained newfound fame online, its status propelled by sightings in the homes of Justin Bieber, Frank Ocean, and Peggy Gou.
+This is an extension of the far-reaching appeal garnered by sleeper hits like the Dune Sofa, a modular seating system that forms bulging peaks where its pieces meet.
+This undulating sofa has gained newfound fame propelled by appearances in the homes of Justin Bieber, Frank Ocean, and Peggy Gou.

 “My father never liked to talk about ‘creation.’
-He preferred the word 'discovery,’” says Benjamin.
-“For him, design was about solving a problem, improving something that already existed by using new techniques.
-He didn’t see himself as a creator, but as a discoverer.”
+He preferred the word 'discovery.'
+He didn’t see himself as a creator, but as a discoverer,” says Benjamin.
+“For him, design was about solving a problem, improving something that already existed by using new techniques.”

 Your Highsnobiety privacy settings have blocked this Instagram post.